ably/specification/specifications/features.md

   - `(RTP5b)` If a channel enters the `ATTACHED` state then all queued presence messages will be sent immediately and a presence `SYNC` will be initiated implicitly
 - `(RTP16)` Connection state conditions:
   - `(RTP16a)` If the connection is `CONNECTED` and the channel is `ATTACHED` then all presence messages are published immediately
-  - `(RTP16b)` If the connection is `CONNECTING` or `DISCONNECTED` or the channel is `ATTACHING`, and `ClientOptions#queueMessages` has not been explicitly set to false, then all presence messages will be queued and delivered as soon as the connection state returns to `CONNECTED`
+  - `(RTP16b)` If the connection is `INITIALIZED`, `CONNECTING` or `DISCONNECTED` or the channel is `ATTACHING`, and `ClientOptions#queueMessages` has not been explicitly set to false, then all presence messages will be queued and delivered as soon as the connection state returns to `CONNECTED`
   - `(RTP16c)` Else publishing presence messages will result in an error
 - `(RTP6)` `Presence#subscribe` function:
   - `(RTP6a)` Subscribe with no arguments subscribes a listener to all presence messages